Monodromy dependence and connection formulae for isomonodromic tau functions: Introduction and statement of results

 is satisfied for all isomonodromic times $t_1,\ldots, t_L\in \mathcal T$.
 Having such a 1-form expressed in terms of the fundamental matrix solution of (\ref{gensys0}), we will be able to define the tau function by the formula

 Equation (\ref{exttau0}) allows one to use the asymptotic behavior of $\Phi\lb z\rb$ to evaluate the asymptotics of the associated tau function up to a numerical (i.e. independent of monodromy data) constant.
-The latter can be calculated by applying the final formulae to trivial solutions of deformation equations.
+The latter can be calculated by applying the final formulae to special solutions with known constant factors in the relative asymptotics.